 Ø Wind, which can stir up dust particles and pollen

 Ø Rain, which can promote the release of pollens

 Ø Excessive humidity or dry air

-It weather condition are responsible for triggering your child’s asthma, it is important to stay updated with the weather forecast and take all the necessary measures like ask your child to wear a mask or cover his/her face with a scarf, limit your child’s outdoor activities and keep your child in a well-conditioned place.
+If weather conditions are responsible for triggering your child’s asthma, it is important to stay updated with the weather forecast and take all the necessary measures like asking your child to wear a mask or cover his/her face with a scarf, limiting your child’s outdoor activities and keep your child in a well-conditioned place.
 You might also need to increase the dose of your child’s medication.